iFixit/core-primitives/README.md

 ## 7. Create a release

-After your pull request have been merged, [create a new release](https://help.github.com/en/articles/creating-releases) to document your changes.
+After your pull request has been merged, [create a new release](https://help.github.com/en/articles/creating-releases) to document your changes.
 Use the tag you generated in step 4 to create the release.

 Done 🎉